PyMoDAQ/PyMoDAQ/documentation/_build/html/_sources/usage/modules/DAQ_Scan.rst.txt

    :alt: 1Ddetector

    An example of a 1D detector having 2 channels.
-0D data are generated as well from the integration of channel CH0 within the red region of interest.
+0D data are generated as well from the integration of channel CH0 within the cyan region of interest (ROI_00).

 For instance, if the chosen detector is a 1D one, see :numref:`det1D`.
-Such a detector can generate various type of live data:
+Such a detector can generate various type of live data.
+It will export the raw 1D data and integrated 0D data within the declared ROI, then:

 * if the scan is 1D: